bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 misbehaves in a browser.
 That is because browsers have their own default CSS stylesheets called user-agent styles.
 While modern-day browsers are mostly compatible, you may encounter minor inconsistencies.
-Overriding the browser\'s settings can be done with universal selectors, in such cases written at the top of the code, and will include properties such as 'margin: 0px;' to reset the margin values set by the browser by default.
+Overriding the browser&apos;s settings can be done with universal selectors, in such cases written at the top of the code, and will include properties such as 'margin: 0px;' to reset the margin values set by the browser by default.